 Youth is fleeting, but mindfulness is not.
 Demographically, millennials are leading the conscientious consumer trend, with 73% saying they’ll pay more for sustainable gifts and experiences, according to Nielsen data.

-“On second thought…“ Conscientious shoppers will switch to brands they want to support — without the holiday pageantry.
+“On second thought…“ Conscientious shoppers will switch to brands they want to support — without the festive season pageantry.
 Experts at the Haas School of Business with the University of California, Berkeley found that members from younger age groups especially switch to brands that associate with specific causes at a rate of 90%.

 How to meet an ethical shopper’s expectations